ibm-cloud-docs/vpc/instance_metadata_vpc_identity_operations.md

 ## Creating a trusted profile for the instance
 {: #imd-trusted-profile-config}

 Trusted profiles for compute resource identities help you assign an {{site.data.keyword.cloud}} IAM identity to an {{site.data.keyword.cloud}} resource, such as a virtual server instance.
 You can call any IAM-enabled service from an instance without having to manage and distribute IAM secrets to the instance.
-You can create a trusted profile when you generate an IAM token from an instance identity access token and link it to the instance.
+You can create a trusted profile when you generate an IAM token from an identity access token and link it to the instance.
 For more information, see [Using a trusted profile to call IAM-enabled services](/docs/vpc?topic=vpc-imd-trusted-profile-metadata).

 ## Next steps
 {: #imd-identity-operations-next}

-After you create an instance identity access token and enable the metadata service, you can retrieve metadata for the instance, SSH keys, and placement groups.
+After you create an identity access token and enable access to the metadata service, you can retrieve metadata for the instance, SSH keys, and placement groups.
 For more information, see [Retrieving metadata from an instance](/docs/vpc?topic=vpc-imd-access-instance-metadata).